chri3i/Tinvaak2/README.md

 #### Clean Skyrim

-Due to the way Tinvaak 2 is setup, I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
-You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/` by deleting the contents in it.
+Due to the way Tinvaak 2 is set up, I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
+You should also clean up the `Skyrim Special Edition` folder in `/Documents/My Games/` by deleting everything inside.
 Alternatively, use the [Shredder](https://www.nexusmods.com/skyrimspecialedition/mods/30133) to complelety wipe the game.

-### It is *vital* that your Binkw64.dll is unmodified and *not* a replacement from another mod.
+### It is *vital* that your binkw64.dll is unmodified and *not* a replacement from another mod.
 If you have a version that is not 292KB in size, delete it and verify your game files.

 #### Start Skyrim

-After you have done everything above and got a clean SSE installation ready, start the Launcher and and let it do the initial graphics check.
+After you have done everything above and got a clean SSE installation ready, run the Skyrim through Steam, and and let it do the initial graphics check in the launcher.
 Do not worry about this part as the installation will replace this graphics settings.
 Start the game and exit once you're in the main menu.

 ### Using Wabbajack

 #### Preparations

 Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in a _working folder_.
-This folder **must not** be in a _common folders_ like your Desktop, Downloads, OneDrive or Program Files folder.
+This folder **must not** be in a _common folder_ like your Desktop, Downloads, OneDrive, or Program Files folders.
 It's best to create a Wabbajack folder near the root level of your drive like `C:/Wabbajack`.

 #### Downloading and Installing